23-2-DSDN242/parametric-letterforms-lucycocoa/README.md

 Each letter was designed to prominently feature the arc's curves, with delicated attention to achieving the most harmonious colour arrangements.

-In designing the numbers, a distinct approach was taken to ensure they did not bear too much resemblance to the letters.
-Except for '0', the numbers were designed by overlapping two strokes to create a single one, ensuring a distinct visual appearance from the letters.
+In designing the numbers, a distinct approach was taken to ensure they did not bear too much resemblance to the letters.(Z and 2, T and 7 or O and 0) Except for '0', the numbers were designed by overlapping two strokes to create a single one, ensuring a distinct visual appearance from the letters.

  <img width="945" alt="Screenshot 2024-04-30 at 8 28 32 PM" src="https://github.com/23-2-DSDN242/time-based-media-lucycocoa/assets/140350024/cb9e96c9-ca31-4b54-a7d4-830137cd58c2">